 - Cultural weed control – One of the easiest ways to control weeds is through prevention or cultural control.
 Close planting in the garden can reduce weed growth by eliminating open space.
 Cover crops are good for this as well.
 Adding mulch will prevent light from getting to weed seeds and prevents growth.

-- Chemical weed control – Since many weeds, like dodder, ivy and kudzu, can become aggressive to the point of taking over, chemical control is sometimes necessary, and used normally a last resort.
-There are numerous herbicides, like glyphosate, available to help eliminate common weed plants.
+- Chemical weed control – Since many weeds, like dodder, ivy, and kudzu, can become aggressive to the point of taking over, chemical control is sometimes necessary, and used normally a last resort.
+There are numerous herbicides available to help eliminate common weed plants.

 - Natural weed control – Generally, invasive weeds are well worth the trouble of removal.
 However, some weeds can actually be quite attractive in the garden, so why not consider allowing them to stay.
 This more natural weed control method results in a lush native environment when given their own designated spot.
 Some of these ‘good weeds’ include: